errata-ai/vale/.github/CONTRIBUTING.md

 Vale is a natural language linter that supports plain text, markup (Markdown, reStructuredText, AsciiDoc, and HTML), and source code comments.
 However, unlike many similar projects, Vale's primary focus isn't on providing a collection of rules everyone must follow&mdash;instead, Vale aims to be flexible enough to support many different styles (see the [reference styles](https://github.com/ValeLint/vale#reference-styles) for examples).

-More specifically, Vale is written in Go and split into packages that are tasked with performing specific tasks:
+More specifically, Vale is written in Go and split into packages that are tasked with implementing specific functionality:

 - `check` handles the loading and validating of external rules (YAML files).
 - `core`: includes the main structures used throughout the application (e.g., `File` and `Alert`) and manages configuration files (`.vale` or `_vale`).